FridljDa/FridljDa.github.io/content/post/mutational-signature-with-hierarchical-dirichlet-process/index.md

-The Hierarchical Dirichlet Process (HDP) is a popular and elegant model that has gained traction in various fields, including cancer genomics.
-While researching methods for mutational signature estimation, I noticed that several studies employed HDPs for this purpose.
-However, many of these studies were published in biological journals and often lacked detailed explanations of how HDPs can be effectively applied to mutational signature estimation.
+---
 title: Mutational signature estimation with Hierarchical Dirichlet Process
 math: true
 image:
   placement: 2
   caption: "Visualised mutational signature"
+created: 2024-09-10
+date: 2024-09-15
+updated: 2024-09-15
+---

+The Hierarchical Dirichlet Process (HDP) is a popular and elegant model that has gained traction in various fields, including cancer genomics.
+While researching methods for mutational signature estimation, I noticed that several studies employed HDPs for this purpose.
+However, many of these studies were published in biological journals and often lacked detailed explanations of how HDPs can be effectively applied to mutational signature estimation.

 Nicola Roberts' [dissertation](https://doi.org/10.17863/CAM.22674) includes some descriptions of the mathematical model in the appendix, but even these are not fully comprehensive.
 In this blog post, I aim to bridge this gap by introducing the problem of mutational signature estimation using HDPs in a mathematically rigorous manner.
 I will begin by discussing a simpler mixture component model for mutational signatures, then explore the Dirichlet Process model, and finally delve into the Hierarchical Dirichlet Process model.

 ## Introduction